 How to Assess a B2B SaaS Product Marketing Manager

-In B2B SaaS product marketing, your marketing manager is essential to increase ARPU, lower churn, and find product-market-fit (PMF).
-Here's how to assess your product marketing manager...
+In B2B SaaS product marketing, managers are essential to increase ARPU, lower churn and find PMF.
+Here's how to assess your SaaS product marketing manager.

 Product marketing is one of the most important roles in a B2B SaaS Marketing team.
 It’s also the least well defined, and hardest to hire for.